-Our products are incorporated into complex devices and systems, which may create supply chain cross-dependencies.
+Our products are incorporated into complex devices and systems, which creates supply chain cross-dependencies.
 Due to cross dependencies, any supply chain disruptions could negatively impact the demand for our products in the short term.
 We have a limited ability to predict the timing of a supply chain correction.
 In addition, the market share of our customers could be adversely impacted on a long-term basis due to any continued supply chain disruption, which could negatively affect our results of operations.
+See also, "We rely on independent foundries and subcontractors for the manufacture, assembly and testing of our integrated circuit products, and the failure of any of these third-party vendors to deliver products or otherwise perform as requested could damage our relationships with our customers, decrease our sales and limit our ability to grow our business" for additional information on the impacts of supply chain cross-dependencies on our business.